Mansfield ISD Schools 2026: 20 A-Rated Campuses & Rankings

 Mansfield ISD Ratings by Campus Level

-- Middle schools: 3 A (Brooks Wester, Danny Jones, Charlene McKinzey) + 3 B + 1 C
+- Middle schools: 3 A (Danny Jones, Charlene McKinzey, Brooks Wester) + 4 B

-- District total: 20 A-rated campuses out of 47 rated
+- District total: 20 A-rated campuses out of 47 rated, no F for the second year running

 New Superintendent: Dr. Tiffanie Spencer

 Dr. Tiffanie Spencer took over as MISD Superintendent in February 2026.
 She is a Mansfield High School alumna and longtime MISD educator (MISD Board announcement, February 2026).
-Dr. Spencer inherits a district with record A-rated campus growth in the 2024-25 accountability cycle.
+In the 2025-26 ratings, her first full accountability cycle as superintendent, all eight MISD high schools earned an A for the first time.

 MISD Ratings vs. Texas Districts

 MISD ranks among Texas's 50 largest districts.
 U.S. News ranks multiple MISD campuses in the state's top tier for college readiness and AP participation.
-Frontier STEM Academy holds the SchoolDigger #1 spot in Texas, with Early College HS at #10.
+Frontier STEM Academy holds the SchoolDigger #1 spot in Texas, a rank it has kept two years running.
 Niche rates the district 4.2 out of 5, and GreatSchools carries parent reviews campus by campus.

 District Footprint and Demographics